moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 An array of track objects {{trackobject}}.

 ### Tracks object {#trackobject}
-A track object is a collection of fields whose location is specified 'T' in Table 2.
+A track object is JSON Object containing a collection of fields whose location is specified 'T' in Table 2.

 ### Track namespace {#tracknamespace}
 Location: TFC    Required: Optional    JSON Type: String